Print Matters for the Future 2019: Print Enters a New Era

 7 June 2019

-A record 76 international delegates from 26 countries joined the latest instalment of Intergraf’s annual Print Matters for the Future conference in London at the end of May, supported this year by the WPCF (World Print & Communication Forum) and BPIF (British Printing Industries Federation).
+A record 76 international delegates from 26 countries joined Intergraf’s annual Print Matters for the Future conference in London at the end of May 2019, supported this year by the WPCF (World Print & Communication Forum) and BPIF (British Printing Industries Federation).

 Every year in late spring, Intergraf organises the ‘Print Matters for the Future’ conference, where we explore and present the most pertinent topics to the European graphic industry.
 At our event in Syon Park, London last month, 8 expert speakers presented their views on the sector to a participatory, international audience.
 The event was moderated by Cees Verweij, President of Intergraf and Chairman of KVGO (NL), and Michael Makin, President of the WPCF and President & CEO of Printing Industries of America (North America).